MorrisLLC/grunt-war/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+#### 0.4.7
+* Fixed issue with "extras" that was not consistent with EMFILE fix.
+Thanks to laszlogmenyhart.

 #### 0.4.6
 * Fixed EMFILE exception (no many open files).